-CAA incorporates standards agreed upon within the Southern Cone Common Market (Mercosur) framework, which in turn are influenced by standards from the: 1) European Union (EU); 2) Codex Alimentarius (Codex); and 3) U.S. Food and Drug Administration (FDA).
-CAA is constantly being updated by joint resolutions from the Ministry of Health and the Ministry of Agriculture.
+CAA incorporates standards agreed upon within the Southern Cone Common Market (Mercosur) framework, which in turn are influenced by standards from: 1) Codex Alimentarius, 2) the European Food Safety Authority (EFSA), and 3) the U.S. Food and Drug Administration (FDA).
+CAA is constantly being updated by joint resolutions from the Ministry of Health and the Ministry of Agroindustry.